 - 1. The application for conversion to a clinical faculty position must include the following materials: a current vita, a personal statement, a teaching portfolio that includes courses taught and student course evaluation data, and documented expertise in clinical instruction or professional practice as recognized by peers. - Faculty whose terminal degree is not awarded in their teaching discipline or on the SACS approved list for the discipline must present documentation, as part of their application, that demonstrates that the degree and program of study is the clear equivalent of a terminal degree in the field/discipline. - The review and approval process for the application to convert a faculty position from a lecturer position to a non-tenure eligible clinical position shall be as follows.
 Approval is required at each level for the review process to continue. - a.
 The department/school promotion and tenure committee reviews the application for conversion to clinical rank and submits its recommendation to the department/school chair. - b.
 The department/school chair reviews the complete set of application materials and the department/school promotion and tenure committee recommendation and submits a recommendation along with the application materials to the college promotion and tenure committee. - c.
-The college promotion and tenure committee, which should include at least one non-tenure track faculty member for the purpose of this review, reviews the application materials and prior recommendations and submits the application and its recommendation to the college dean. - d.
-The college dean reviews the application materials and all prior recommendations and submits them with a recommendation to the provost and vice president for academic affairs. - e.
-The provost and vice president for academic affairs reviews the application materials and all previous recommendations and makes a final decision on the conversion to non-tenure eligible clinical faculty status, informing the candidate, department/school chair, college dean, and the president.
+The college promotion and tenure committee reviews the application materials and prior recommendations and submits the application and its recommendation to the college dean.
+The representative from the conversion candidate's department/school will participate in deliberations in the candidate's case but will not cast a vote. - d.
+The college dean reviews the application materials and all prior recommendations and submits them with a recommendation to the provost and vice president for academic affairs.

-f.
+- e.
+The provost and vice president for academic affairs reviews the application materials and all previous recommendations and makes a final decision on the conversion to non-tenure eligible clinical faculty status, informing the candidate, department/school chair, college dean, and the president. - f.
 If approved, the conversion shall be effective with the beginning of the next semester or academic year.

--Approved by the president July 9, 2018
+-Approved by the president July 9, 2018 Revised March 4, 2019